aurollan/Embedded_C_STM32F3/9.DMA/readme.md

 https://www.youtube.com/watch?v=2cdHEbA7FgU&list=PLERTijJOmYrA6iGZaWGyEJXpjzY0lRTC3&index=8

 # How to program it ?
+## What we want to do ?
 We need to enable DMA to handle data transfert from our Accelerometer, magnetometer and gyroscopte to a data array.

-Gyrom acceleo and magneto send 6 bytes data
+Gyro, accelero and magneto send 6 bytes data

 	2 bytes for X
 	2 bytes for Y